dhannn/auq-n/README.md

 No. auq-n is a **serious programming language** with a well-defined execution model and formal semantics.

-The term “esoteric” implies novelty for novelty’s sake. auq-n introduces stress-based resource management because traditional languages **fail to model real computational constraints**.
-Dismissing innovations as “esoteric” simply because they challenge conventional paradigms is reductive.
+The term "esoteric" implies novelty for novelty’s sake. auq-n introduces stress-based resource management because traditional languages **fail to model real computational constraints**.
+Dismissing innovations as "esoteric" simply because they challenge conventional paradigms is reductive.

 If explicit resource management (memory, CPU cycles) is considered legitimate, why not cognitive resource management? auq-n takes the logical next step.

-### Why do programs “burnout” or get “fired”?
+### Why do programs "burnout" or get "fired"?

 These are technical terms describing constraint violations: